chillibasket/SdConfigFile/README.md

 <br />

-### Writing to a Configuration File
+### 3. Writing to a Configuration File
-It is also possible to write to an existing configuration file to add, remove or change the parameters stored within that file.
+It is also possible to write to an existing configuration file to add, remove or change the parameters stored within that configuration file.
 * If the configuration file does not already exist on the SD card, a new file with the specified name will be created.
 Otherwise, the existing file is deleted and an updated configuration file with the same name is created.
 * When updating a parameter using the `set` method, the old parameter value is removed and the new parameter value is added to the bottom of the file.
 * Parameters which are no longer required can be deleted from the configuration file using the `remove` method.